FANet: A Feedback Attention Network for Improved Biomedical Image Segmentation: Introduction

 Current developments of \acp{CNN}, \acp{RNN}, and attention modules have improved automated methods in biomedical image analysis.
-While \acp{CNN} help to overcome the limitations of handcrafted features by learning features in a supervised end-to-end manner, they require the estimation of millions of parameters.
-As a result, a large and diverse training dataset is required to avoid overfitting.~\acp{RNN} can be used to preserve the model compactness and can be effectively used in resource-constrained settings~\cite{Wang:ICCV2019}.
-However, \acp{RNN} are known for their memory inefficient memory-bandwidth-bound computation and model complexity as they hold their internal state to process the data~\cite{bai2018empirical}.
-Additionally, in many applications, applying visual attention mechanism in deep learning has shown promising results and improvements in terms of model usability~\cite{xu2015show, Ashish:NIPS2017}.
-Attention allows networks to focus on a concrete class instance, thereby penalizing non-specific regions.
-Therefore, it is required to adhere with the knowledge transfer that integrates the past information, similar to recurrent networks, and use them to provide stronger acceptance of learned features belonging to the region-of-interest as an attention mechanism~\cite{Tilk2016BidirectionalRN,SCHLEMPER2019197}.
+Widely used supervised end-to-end \acp{CNN} methods require a large and diverse training dataset to avoid overfitting. \acp{RNN} can be used to preserve the model compactness and can be effectively used for segmentation tasks in resource-constrained settings via an iterative update on internal states of network layers~\cite{Wang:ICCV2019}.
+However, they are known for their memory inefficient memory-bandwidth-bound computation and model complexity~\cite{bai2018empirical}.
+Additionally, spatial visual attention mechanisms used for image captioning for natural scene images~\cite{xu2015show} and for medical image segmentation~\cite{oktay2018attention} showed improvements in terms of both model convergence and performance metric.
+An attention mechanism allows networks to focus on a concrete class instance, thereby penalizing non-specific regions.
+Our model is thus inspired by the success of both visual attention mechanism and recurrent learning paradigm.